palantirnet/search_api_federated_solr/README.md

 1. Install this module and its dependencies
 1. Configure a Search API server to connect to the shared Solr index
 1. Configure that Search API server to set default query fields for your default [Request Handler](https://lucene.apache.org/solr/guide/6_6/requesthandlers-and-searchcomponents-in-solrconfig.html#RequestHandlersandSearchComponentsinSolrConfig-SearchHandlers).
-(See [example](https://github.com/palantirnet/federated-search-demo/blob/root-198-search-terms-field/conf/solr/drupal8/custom/solr-conf/4.x/solrconfig.xml#L868) in federated-search-demo site Solr config)
+(See [example](https://github.com/palantirnet/federated-search-demo/blob/root-198-search-terms-field/conf/solr/drupal8/custom/solr-conf/4.x/solrconfig.xml#L868) in Federated Search Demo site Solr server config)
 1. Configure a Search API index according to the [required schema documentation](https://www.drupal.org/docs/8/modules/search-api-federated-solr/federated-search-schema)
+    1. Optional: To help facilitate autocomplete term partial queries, consider adding a Fulltext [Ngram](https://lucene.apache.org/solr/guide/6_6/tokenizers.html) version of your title field to the index (See [example]() in the Federated Search Demo site Solr index config).
+Also consider adding that field as a default query field for your Solr server's default Request Handler.
+    1. Optional: If your site uses a "search terms" or similar field to trigger a boost for items based on given search terms, consider adding a Fulltext [Ngram](https://lucene.apache.org/solr/guide/6_6/tokenizers.html) version of that field to the index.
+Also consider adding that field as a default query field for your Solr server's default Request Handler.
 1. Index the content for the site using Search API

 Once each site is configured, you may begin to index content.